 - Never propagate during the winter months when the plant is resting.

-- Always use a sterilized pruning shear for cutting the stems for propagation.
+- Always use sterilized pruning shears for cutting the stems for propagation.

 - Clean your shears using isopropyl alcohol.